oorzkws/VariedBodySizes/README.md

 -  Can set a blanket default setting for everything
 -  Sizes can range from 10% to 200% of normal size
--  Also alter the actual body size-stat
+-  Affect the actual body size-stat
--  Also alter the health factor
+-  Affect the health factor
--  Also alter the hunger rate
+-  Affect the hunger rate
--  Also alter melee damage factor
+-  Affect melee damage factor
--  Also alter melee dodge chance
+-  Affect melee dodge chance
--  Also alter animal resource yield
+-  Affect animal resource yield
+-  Affect humanoid lactation (Biotech)
 -  Search filter for when you are looking for a specific pawn/animal or mod-name
--  Shows the mod name the pawn or animal came from
+-  Shows the mod name the pawn/animal came from